Kondapalli Raja

 Kondapalli Raja is a 1993 Indian Telugu-language action drama film directed by Ravi Raja Pinisetty and produced by K. V. V. Satyanarayana under Saudhamini Creations.
 It stars Venkatesh, Nagma and Suman, with music composed by M. M. Keeravani.
 The film is a remake of the 1987 Hindi movie Khudgarz which in turn was based on Jeffrey Archer's 1979 novel Kane and Abel.
-This is the second Telugu remake of Khudgarz after Prana Snehithulu (1988).
-The film was a Super Hit at the box office.
+This was the second Telugu remake of Khudgarz after Prana Snehithulu (1988).
+The film was successful at the box office.

 Plot

 Raja and Ashok have been best friends since childhood.
-Raja is a milkman while Ashok is the son of a rich businessman and hotelier Gangadharam.
-When Ashok falls in love with Shanthi, a poor girl, his father is against the wedding, Raja holds the wedding and earns his ire.
+Raja is a milkman while Ashok is the son of rich businessman and hotelier Gangadharam.
+Ashok falls in love with Shanthi, a poor girl, but his father is against the wedding.
+Raja holds the wedding and earns his ire.
 Meanwhile, Raja falls in love with Subbu/Subbalakshmi, whom he subsequently marries.

-Gangadharam, plotting to divide his son and Raja, hints that he would like to build a hotel on Raja's land, he gives the land to Ashok without even accepting money for it.
+Gangadharam, plotting to divide his son and Raja, hints that he would like to build a hotel on Raja's land.
+He gives the land to Ashok without even accepting money for it.
 When Gangadharam later talks about bringing down his house, he slaps Gangadharam in anger and even Ashok slaps Raja which breaks up their friendship.
 Gangadharam orders Raja's house to be bulldozed, which angers Raja and he blames Ashok.
 Raja boasts that he will become a bigger and more successful hotelier than Ashok.
 Raja, with his hard work and honesty, becomes the biggest businessman in the city.

 Ashok's younger brother Srikanth and Raja's younger sister Kamala study in the same college, Srikanth traps Kamala and marries her to take revenge against Raja; he often harasses her.
 Meanwhile, during an auction, Raja tricks Ashok to buy a plot for 12 crores, which was not worth more than 3 crores, Raja buys out the entire property Ashok including his house.
 But with goodness in heart and the old friendship in mind, Raja gives back the property to Ashok.

 Meanwhile, Ashok becomes aware of the tricks played by his father by his cousin Prabhakar.
 Meanwhile, Daniel, common enemy of Raja and Ashok, joins with Gangadharam.
 Both of them plan to kill Raja by mixing poison in his milk factory; information is passed to Ashok by Kamala, that's why she is tortured by Srikanth and Gangadharam, Raja saves her and discovers their plan to put poison in the milk.
 At the same time, Ashok goes to stop Daniel, but he is injured, Raja saves him, both of them join and see the end of Daniel and Gangadharam, which changes Srikanth and their friendship resumes.